WordOps/docs.wordops.net/docs/troubleshooting.md

 ### WordOps commands are not working

-If the error output looks like :
+If the error output looks like:

 ```bash
 Traceback (most recent call last):